inkle/ink/Documentation/Overview.md

 	=== top_knot ===
 	Hello world!
-	-> END
+	-> DONE

-`-> END` is a marker for both the writer and the compiler; it means "the story flow intentionally ends here".
+`-> DONE` is a marker for both the writer and the compiler; it means "the story flow intentionally ends here".

 ## 4) Diverts